-2022 No. 2021 No. The number of key management personnel including the Accounting 12 13
+2023 No. 2022 No. The number of key management personnel including the Accounting Officer was 9 12

 The number of key management personnel and other staff who received annual emoluments, excluding employer contributions to national insurance and pensions but including benefits in kind, in the following ranges was: